innovationfleet/cca_for_splunk/automation_readiness.md

 ansible-galaxy collection install ansible.posix

 ```
-Add this line to your user profile to activate the Python virtual environment every time you login.
+Add the following line to your user profile to activate the Python virtual environment every time you login.

 ```
 source ~/tools/python-venv/ansible2.12/bin/activate
 ```
-Test it by logging out and in again and execute this command
+Perform a test by logging out & in again and execute the following command.
 ```
 if [[ -v VIRTUAL_ENV ]] ; then ansible --version ; else echo "VIRTUAL_ENV is not configured" ;  fi
  ```

-If you get an output similar to this you are ok.
+You should expect a similiar output as below.
+If you are not getting the expected result, review the previous steps.
 ```
 ansible [core 2.12.5]
   config file = /etc/ansible/ansible.cfg